-4.2.1 Clarification of "Treatment of User Data (OE.Resp-Appl)"
+4.2.1 Clarification of "Treatment of User Data of the Composite TOE(OE.Resp-Appl)"

-- 137 Regarding the cryptographic services this objective of the environment has to be clarified.
+- 147 Regarding the cryptographic services this objective of the environment has to be clarified.
 By definition cipher or plain text data and cryptographic keys are User Data.
 The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation. - This means that keys are treated as confidential as soon as they are generated.
 The keys must be unique with a very high probability, as well as cryptographically strong.
 If keys are imported into the TOE and/or derived from other keys, quality and confidentiality must be maintained.
-This implies that appropriate key management has to be realised in the environment. - 139 Regarding the area based access control this objective of the environment has to be clarified.
-The treatment of User Data is also required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
-In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE. - The treatment of User Data is still required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
+This implies that appropriate key management has to be realised in the environment. - Regarding the area based access control this objective of the environment has to be clarified.
+The treatment of User Data of the Composite TOE is also required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
 In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE.